DerJanniku/bashclient-launcher/README.md

 2. Install Mods:
    - Select option `2` to install mods to the Minecraft mods directory.

-3. Exit:
+3. Load Custom Mods:
+   - Select option `3` to load custom mods.

+4. Open Mod Manager:
+   - Select option `7` to open the Mod Manager.

+5. Open Installer:
+   - Select option `8` to open the Installer.

+6. Open Marketplace:
-   - Select option `3` to exit the launcher.
+   - Select option `9` to open the Marketplace.

 ## Contributing